jens-ox/oda/README.md

 ## How it works

-- Gather public information by running `pnpm crawl` (this is done every night at 4 by GitHub Actions)
+- Gather public information by running `bun run crawl` (this is done every night at 4 by GitHub Actions)
 - update data files
 - if not, create a PR that updates data files